 Our school service area covers 76,465 acres of the Lac Courte Oreilles Ojibwe Reservation, and the surrounding local townships of Hayward, Couderay, Winter, Exeland and Radisson.

+The Lac Courte Oreilles Ojibwe School is a comprehensive academic, cultural and community based education system designed to meet the needs of the Lac Courte Oreilles Community.
 Our curriculum is constantly being revised and improved to better incorporate the wisdom and beauty of our Ojibwe heritage.
 We continue to teach the skills necessary to live and be successful in today’s modern technological society.

-The Lac Courte Oreilles Ojibwe School students are required to complete 25 units of credit to meet State of Wisconsin graduation requirements.
+The basic educational curriculum offers courses in mathematics, science, English, social studies, language arts, physical education, business education, art and music.
+Lac Courte Oreilles is also recognized as a Project Lead the Way certified school.
+Efforts are currently underway to reestablish a vocational education program.
+Students are required to complete 25 units of credit to meet State of Wisconsin graduation requirements.
 Of the 25 units of credit, 19 are required areas of coursework including two years of Ojibwe language and two years of Ojibwe Culture.
 Students are also required to complete a tribal history course detailing the story of the Ojibwe, both past and present.

 Lac Courte Oreilles Ojibwe School is fully accredited by Cognia Accreditation Association.